rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## Configure a custom endpoint

-To use a custom endpoint when talking to the analytics backend add a `RATEndpoint` key to the app's info.plist and set it to the custom endpoint. e.g. to use the RAT staging environment set `RATEndpoint` to [https://stg.rat.rakuten.co.jp/]: # (https://stg.rat.rakuten.co.jp/).
+To use a custom endpoint when talking to the analytics backend add a `RATEndpoint` key to the app's info.plist and set it to the custom endpoint.

 A custom endpoint can also be configured at runtime as below: